10 Interesting Facts about The Macabre Masterpiece

 8. The title of the book came to me while sitting at my kitchen table

-Believe it or not I had all fifty poems written with no title.
-As I sat at my kitchen table examining the paper that had all the names of the poems I asked myself what they had in common, which was horror.
-Even more so they shared something else, elements of Poe and then Macabre popped into my head and then from there Masterpiece found it’s way in and as I put them together, The Macabre Masterpiece was the title I decided on.
+Believe it or not, I had all fifty poems written with no title.
+As I sat at my kitchen table examining the paper that had all the names of the poems, I asked myself what they had in common, which was horror.
+Even more so, they shared something else, elements of Poe and then Macabre popped into my head and then from there, Masterpiece found its way in and as I put them together, The Macabre Masterpiece was the title I decided on.

 7. The Grim Reaper was not originally a horror poem

-Another poem that wasn’t originally intended to be a horror poem in fact it never even had a title.
-However like Rage of Hades as I read over my pile of poems I came across this.
-I showed it to my father and he said it sounded like The Grim Reaper unsure of what to do with his new found title and powers.
+Another poem that wasn’t originally intended to be a horror poem, in fact, it never even had a title.
+However, like Rage of Hades, as I read over my pile of poems, I came across this.
+I showed it to my father, and he said it sounded like The Grim Reaper, unsure of what to do with his newfound title and powers.
 I read it over a few times before I saw what he saw.
 I then decided it fit the criteria and gave it the title The Grim Reaper.

 5. The current edition is actually the 2nd edition